DIG00830 (300 Hours)

 - Week 7 Checklist

 - The Design C7: The Pitch Deck Presentation project will have you creating a professionally built ask for money from investors for your startup client.
 You will present it yourself at the end of the week, but we are far more interested in the DESIGN of the presentation than the made up data in it.
+Check out Guy Kawasaki’s Pitch Deck breakdown to see what you should cover in your presentation.

 - You have two video assignments this week to help you with your project work.
 Presentation Tips for Pitching to Investors, as well as Learning Graphic Design: Presentations.
 These two videos will give you a solid understanding and better perspective on what you are aiming to produce this week.